thpongue/rockpaperscissors/docs/artifacts.md

 		- is it possible to bdd test this by launching multiple windows / tabs?
 		- my project shouldn't copy into back end but copy into its own folder
 		- one-command watch from the root - maybe need to rename watch to front_end_watch and back_end_watch
+		- find a unit testing DI syntax that I like and stick to it with all unit tests